Beware, proposed licensing standards will drive family childcare providers out of business

 Likely impact: shortages and higher costs

 Whether new rules will improve safety or quality, as the DHS claims, is a questionable stance.
 What’s likely to happen, however, is that providers will spend a lot of time and money to comply with the proposed rules.
-Providers will either have to raise costs for parents or go out of business.
+Providers will have to either raise costs for parents or go out of business.
 The effects of these new rules will be especially acute in Greater Minnesota.

 Family childcare providers are already leaving the industry

-While in the Metro region family providers have been replaced with centers, that hasn’t happened in greater Minnesota.
+While in the Metro region family providers have been replaced with centers, that hasn’t happened in Greater Minnesota.
 Ergo, total childcare capacity has been on a downward trend since 2000.
+The Star Tribune recently reported that in 2024 Minnesota had 148,900 center-based slots and 71,200 family childcare slots for a total of about 220,000.
+This is over 20,000 fewer slots than the state had in 2000.

 Figure 3: Childcare capacity by type of care, 2000-2021